 The way the box worked is demonstrated using the original lever frame, and visitors are encouraged to have a go themselves.
 There are working signals in the garden and a museum downstairs.
-Video of the box before closure, slide-show of the restoration and posters about the box can also be seen.
+Admission is free.

 Private tours can be arranged on request.